AB498/computer-control-mcp/README.md

 # Computer Control MCP

 MCP server that provides computer control capabilities, like mouse, keyboard, OCR, etc. using PyAutoGUI, RapidOCR, ONNXRuntime.
+Similar to 'computer-use' by Anthropic.
 With Zero External Dependencies.

 * ***Only tested on Windows.
 Contributions are welcome.***